asjchen/secondary-folding/README.md

-# Protein Secondary Structure Prediction with Neural Networks
+# Protein Secondary Structure Prediction with Deep Learning

-This is a brief survey of neural network methods to predict secondary structure in proteins.
-The dataset, originally from the PDB database, contains amino acid sequence and structure information for roughly 6100 proteins.
-Currently, we use a Bidirectional LSTM RNN architecture.
+This is a deep learning architecture to predict secondary structure in proteins.
+The dataset, originally from the Protein Data Bank (PDB), contains amino acid sequence and structure information for roughly 6100 proteins.

+Currently, we use a Bidirectional LSTM RNN architecture to solve the Q8 classification problem; for each amino acid in the protein sequences, we assign one of eight different labels:

+* alpha helix
+* beta strand
+* loop or irregular
+* beta turn
+* bend
+* 3<sub>10</sub>-helix
+* beta bridge
+* pi helix

+The neural network architecture yields a roughly 56% Q8 accuracy in testing.

 ## Python Requirements